onkarkulkarni545/SLackathon-Weather-Analysis-and-Visualization-Mission/README.md

    ### How can technology help?

-   For using historical data,  With the  help of technology such as IBM Whatson and IBM cloud we predict weather forcasting.
+   For using historical data,  With the  help of technology  we predict weather forcasting.
+   Weather plays important role in
+                                Agriculture
+                                Airlines
+                                Fishing
+                                Space sciencce
+                                Transportation activities at coastsal areas and sea